From Trees to Products We Use Daily

 Georgia-Pacific’s good neighbor policy produces cellulose fiber for products we use every day, contributes to the community and is working to restore and revitalize a river.

 To produce fluff pulp, it all starts with slash pine trees which are responsibly harvested at local tree farms within a 150-mile radius of the mill.
-If you have ever traveled in the southern part of the U.S., you will see many of those types of farms.
+If you have ever traveled to the southern part of the U.S., you will see many of those types of farms.
 It typically takes 20 years for the trees to mature.

 Georgia-Pacific’s good neighbor policy produces cellulose fiber for products we use every day, contributes to the community and is working to restore and revitalize a river.